Best Takedown Recurve Bow [Roundup Review] 2023

 Southland Archery Supply SAS Voyager 62'...

-I was pleased to find that the bow comes with a SAS bow stringer, which is an essential tool for setting up the string correctly.
+I was pleased to find that the bow comes with a bow stringer.

 Cabelas Warden 62″ Recurve Bow